Abell 1942 BCG: Characteristics

 Abell 1942 BCG is one of the largest galaxies with a diameter of 939,200 light-years across.
 A luminous red galaxy observed by Sloan Digital Sky Survey, the total stellar mass of the galaxy is estimated to be ~3 × 10^{11} M_{solar}.
-It is also classfied as an active wide-angled tailed radio galaxy.
+It is also classified as an active wide-angled tailed radio galaxy.
 With an astrophysical jet speed within of the range (0.3-0.7)c and a peaked spectrum source of between 1.4 GHz and 325 MHz, Abell 1942 BCG is found to be radio-luminous with values below 10^{22} WHz^{−1} at 1.4 GHz.

 Moreover, Abell 1942 BCG contains an extended radio source listed by researchers in the 408-MHz Molonglo Reference Catalogue and also Parkes Catalogue of radio sources.
 Its luminosity function is estimated to be frequencies of 400 and 2700 MHz.

 Abell 1942 BCG is aligned along its major axis towards its parent cluster.
 It has a large galactic halo displaying a light profile with surface brightness ranging from 27.5 mag arcsec-2 at 100 kpc to ~32 mag arcsec-2 at 700 kpc as observed through r-bands.
 Such of these light profiles in massive galaxies like Abell 1942 BCG tend to reach up to several hundreds of kilometers.
 Because Abell 1942 BCG has special properties, researchers theorized it might have been formed through the process of galactic cannibalism as the galaxy merges with its surrounding satellite galaxies thus increasing its luminosity.
 As merger process continues, the mass of Abell 1942 BCG is build-up while at the same time, the number of satellite galaxies reduces.

 The star formation in Abell 1942 BCG, is estimated to contribute less mass friction and a stellar age of 200 Myr.
 Because the galaxy host's cluster has X-ray properties and the young star population, this strongly hints the star formation of Abell 1942 BCG is fueled by gas cooling out of the intracluster medium.
 As observed by Galaxy Evolution Explorer (GALEX), Spitzer Space Telescope, and Two Micron All Sky Survey (2MASS), researchers found the galaxy displays ultraviolet (38%) and mid-infrared emission (43%) from 8 to 160 μm, above as expected.